-Whether or not Keijzer, van Duijn, and Lyon's skin-brain hypothesis that neurons evolved to coordinate the contraction of muscles is correct, it captures a common feature of neural organization - the coordination of muscles through a network of neurons.
+Whether or not Keijzer et al.'s skin-brain hypothesis that neurons evolved to coordinate the contraction of muscles is correct, it captures a common feature of neural organization-the coordination of muscles through a network of neurons.
 Many internal organs, such as the heart, lungs, and the intestines, engage in rhythmic muscle contractions regulated by networks of neurons.
 The same need for coordination is manifest in skeletal muscles that move external limbs.
 In this case, small networks of neurons, known as central pattern generators (CPGs), generate patterns that orchestrate the contraction of muscles.
-(These networks are perhaps better characterized as local pattern generators because of their location in the spinal cord.)
+(These networks are perhaps better characterized as local pattern generators because of their location in the peripheral, rather than central, nervous system).
 As in the jellyfish, these networks, whether acting on internal muscles or skeletal muscles, are responsive to activity in other neurons that impinge on them.